 If you decide to run an affiliate program, the right affiliates can ramp up your word-of-mouth marketing and grow your leads and sales.
 But if you end up accepting low-quality affiliates, or even spammy or fraudulent ones, their behavior could end up ruining your brand reputation.

 How do you make sure you recruit high-quality affiliates?
-We asked marketers across all industries, and came up with 11 proven tips for finding the best affiliates for your program.
+We asked marketers across all industries, and came up with 11 proven tips for finding the best affiliates for your affiliate program.
 To help you find the best quality affiliates, and stay away from the less reputable ones, marketers offered these tips:

 1. Create a program and product worth promoting